-2012 Arkansas Prevention Strategic Plans Outcomes of Infrastructure Needs Identified
+2019 Arkansas Prevention Strategic Plans Outcomes of Infrastructure Needs Identified

 Infrastructure Needs Identified Outcome Need to source more funding from the state government and braiding of funds with other agencies.
 Prevention services did not receive funds from the state government.
 However, there has been increased coordination of services and braiding of funds, especially through trainings, with other agencies.
-Prevention services was able to secure the following discretionary funds from the Substance Abuse and Mental Health Services Administration (SAMHSA): Strategic Prevention Framework Partnership for Success grant (PFS) Prescription Drug Overdose Grant (PDO) State Targeted Response to Opioid Crisis Grant (STR) Increase collaboration among behavioral health organizations DAABHS and MidSOUTH have increased collaborations with other behavioral health agencies.
+Prevention services was able to secure the following discretionary funds from the Substance Abuse and Mental Health Services Administration (SAMHSA): Substance Abuse Block Grant (SABG) Strategic Prevention Framework Partnership for Success grant (PFS) Prescription Drug Overdose Grant (PDO) State Opioid Response grant (SOR) First Responders-Comprehensive Addiction and Recovery Act Grants (FR-CARA) Increase collaboration among behavioral health organizations DAABHS and MidSOUTH have increased collaborations with other behavioral health agencies.
 Restructuring of the technical assistance system at the regional/community level DAABHS remains the Single State Agency (SSA) with authority to oversee the Substance Abuse Block Grant (SABG).
 DAABHS has contracted the University of Arkansas Little Rock, MidSOUTH Center for Prevention and Training to manage the state's prevention program.
 The regions of service were restructured from 8 regions to 13 regions.
-MidSOUTH is also in contract with ACDEC.
-Comprehensive data management system WITS data management system was acquired by DAABHS and is currently being overseen by MidSOUTH.
-MidSOUTH and AFMC also developed a data reporting and analysis platform known as REDCap.
-Need for more behavioral health training and certification capacity MidSOUTH currently conducts two (2) statewide prevention conferences.
+MidSOUTH is also in contract with Arkansas Collegiate Network (ACN).

+Comprehensive data management system The following data reporting systems are being used: WITS data management system REDCap SAMHSA's Performance Accountability and Reporting System (SPARS) PFS monthly report Need for more behavioral health training and certification capacity MidSOUTH currently conducts two (2) statewide prevention conferences.
 Also, year round trainings are conducted throughout the state.
-Need for more prevention services staff at the state and local levels.
-The contract with MidSOUTH has allowed for nine (9) additional prevention service staff to the three (3) staff housed at DAABHS for a total of twelve staff at the state level.
-Also, more staff has been added at the local level with the expansion of the regions from eight (8) to thirteen (13).